-In addition, some of the underlying data has been provided by MSCI which is ©2023 MSCI ESG Research LLC.
+In addition, some of the underlying data has been provided by MSCI which is ©2024 MSCI ESG Research LLC.
 Reproduced by permission.

-Although information providers, including without limitation, MSCI ESG Research LLC and its affiliates (the "ESG Parties"), obtain information from sources they consider reliable, none of the ESG Parties warrants or guarantees the originality, accuracy and/or completeness of any data herein.
-None of the ESG Parties makes any express or implied warranties of any kind, and the ESG Parties hereby expressly disclaim all warranties of merchantability and fitness for a particular purpose, with respect to any data herein.
-None of the ESG Parties shall have any liability for any errors or omissions in connection with any data herein.
-Further, without limiting any of the foregoing, in no event shall any of the ESG Parties have any liability for any direct, indirect, special, punitive, consequential or any other damages (including lost profits) even if notified of the possibility of such damages.
+Although information providers, including without limitation, MSCI Inc., MSCI ESG Research LLC, or their affiliates ("MSCI"), or information providers (together the "MSCI Parties"), obtain information from sources they consider reliable, none of the MSCI Parties warrants or guarantees the originality, accuracy and/or completeness of any data herein.
+None of the MSCI Parties makes any express or implied warranties of any kind, and the MSCI Parties hereby expressly disclaim all warranties of merchantability and fitness for a particular purpose, with respect to any data herein.
+None of the MSCI Parties shall have any liability for any errors or omissions in connection with any data herein.
+Further, without limiting any of the foregoing, in no event shall any of the MSCI Parties have any liability for any direct, indirect, special, punitive, consequential or any other damages (including lost profits) even if notified of the possibility of such damages.